 The national tax team encompasses a mixture of experienced and young practitioners, of who all have a keen focus on finding commercial solutions for clients, while ensuring that the client service is of the highest standard.

-He was recognised by Chambers Global for tax in 2014.
+He was recognised by Chambers Global for tax in 2014 and he is listed as a recommended tax lawyer in Legal500, 2015.